d-Pixie/d-Pixie.github.io/cv/index.md

 ## Featured

+* Worked with several micro services oriented architectures for major companies.
+* Solid experience in designing RESTful APIs.
 * Lectured at university and held internal training courses in code quality, testing and design principles.
 * Consults with other companies to validate their architecture and infrastructure designs.
 * Worked continuously with full stack web development using a wide variety of web technologies since 1997.
 * Long and varied experience in leading technical teams and driving technical decisions.
 * Developed in: Go, Elixir, Ruby, Javascript, PHP, Java, C, C++, LUA, Pascal, Delphi, SML, Python, Assembler and others.
 * Worked with many frameworks such as: Ruby on Rails, Sinatra, Rack, Ember, Backbone and React/Redux.
-* Very good knowledge of the web standards; HTML, XHTML, XML, CSS and Javascript/ES6.
+* Very good knowledge of the web standards; HTML, JSON, CSS and Javascript/ES6.
-* Works in: Windows (95 - 10), Linux (shell, Gnome and Unity) and Mac OS X.

 ## Misc